-Associates of Edward Jones and its affiliates and their family members who are in the same pricing group (as determined by Edward Jones under its policies and procedures) as the associate.
-This waiver will continue for the remainder of the associate's life if the associate retires from Edward Jones in goodstanding and remains in good standing pursuant to Edward Jones' policies and procedures.

-- Shares purchased in an Edward Jones fee-based program. - Shares purchased through reinvestment of capital gains distributions and dividend reinvestment. - Shares purchased from the proceeds of redeemed shares of the same fund family so long as the following conditions are met: 1) the proceeds are from the sale of shares within 60 days of the purchase, and 2) the sale and purchase are made in the same share class and the same account or the purchase is made in an individual retirement account with proceeds from liquidations in a nonretirement account. - Shares exchanged into Class A shares from another share class so long as the exchange is into the same fund and was initiated at the discretion of Edward Jones.
+- Associates of Edward Jones and its affiliates and other accounts in the same pricing group (as determined by Edward Jones under its policies and procedures) as the associate.
+This waiver will continue for the remainder of the associate's life if the associate retires from Edward Jones in goodstanding and remains in good standing pursuant to Edward Jones' policies and procedures. - Shares purchased in an Edward Jones fee-based program. - Shares purchased through reinvestment of capital gains distributions and dividend reinvestment. - Shares purchased from the proceeds of redeemed shares of the same fund family so long as the following conditions are met: the proceeds are from the sale of shares within 60 days of the purchase, the sale and purchase are made from a share class that charges a front load and one of the following: - The redemption and repurchase occur in the same account. - The redemption proceeds are used to process an: IRA contribution, excess contributions, conversion, recharacterizing of contributions, or distribution, and the repurchase is done in an account within the same Edward Jones grouping for ROA. - Shares exchanged into Class A shares from another share class so long as the exchange is into the same fund and was initiated at the discretion of Edward Jones.
 Edward Jones is responsible for any remaining CDSC due to the fund company, if applicable.
-Any future purchases are subject to the applicable sales charge as disclosed in the prospectus. - Exchanges from Class C shares to Class A shares of the same fund, generally, in the 84th month following the anniversary of the purchase date or earlier at the discretion of Edward Jones.
+Any future purchases are subject to the applicable sales charge as disclosed in the prospectus. - Exchanges from Class C shares to Class A shares of the same fund, generally, in the 84th month following the anniversary of the purchase date or earlier at the discretion of Edward Jones. - Purchases of Class 529-A shares through a rollover from either another education savings plan or a security used for qualified distributions. - Purchases of Class 529 shares made for recontribution of refunded amounts.